About ArgoCD Tracking ID

 So what does that mean?

-Due to the specifications of the ArgoCD Application Controller, all non-self-referencing resources are excluded from monitoring.In other words, non-self-referencing resources are simply displayed in the UI and do not affect the Sync Status of the ArgoCD Application in any way.
+Due to the specifications of the ArgoCD Application Controller, all non-self-referencing resources are excluded from monitoring.In other words, non-self-referencing resources are only displayed in the UI and do not affect the Sync Status of the ArgoCD Application in any way.

 OutOfSync